kerryfang2088/Race-in-Urban-Studies/README.md

 2. Download the appropriate abstracts.
 3. Organize them by **decade** and by **discipline**.
 4. Use the notebooks in this repository to replicate the results.

-Or compile the same list of abstracts from other available databases using the full list in **FullRecords.csv**
+Or,    compile the same list of abstracts from other available databases using the full list in **FullRecords.csv**

 To support transparency and reproducibility, this repository includes:
 - **FullRecords.csv**, which documents all abstract records used in the study, and